Schamberg disease: Symptoms

 The lesions are most frequent on the lower limbs, but may occur anywhere on the body, including the hands, arms, torso and even the neck.
 They may vary in number and erupt in mass numbers.

 They consist of irregular patches of orange or brown pigmentation with characteristic "cayenne pepper" spots appearing within and at the edge of old lesions.

 There are usually no symptoms, although there may be some slight itching, but there is no pain.

 The eruption may persist for many years.
 The pattern of the eruption changes, with slow extension and often some clearing of the original lesions.

 Schamberg's disease, or progressive pigmented purpuric dermatosis, is a chronic discoloration of the skin which usually affects the legs and often spreads slowly.
 This disease is more common in males and may occur at any age from childhood onward.
 This condition is observed worldwide and has nothing to do with race or ethnic background.

 Causes

 Schamberg's disease is caused by leaky blood vessels near the surface of the skin, capillaries, which allow red blood cells to slip through into the skin.
 The red blood cells in the skin then fall apart and release their iron, which is released from hemoglobin.
 The iron causes a rust color and this accounts for the orange tint of the rash.
 Although the underlying cause for the leaky blood vessels is almost always unknown, researchers suggest some potential triggers.
 These include the body's inflammatory reaction to some agent, such as a viral infection or a prescription or over the counter medication or supplement, such as thiamine and aspirin.
 Even though there is no correlation with genetics, there have been a few cases where few people in a family had this condition.

-Although a definite cause for capillary inflammation is almost always unknown, certain preventive measures can be taken.